 Update Live Notification

-You can update a Live Notification as many times as you like, so long as it's started first.
+You can update the Live Notification as many times as you like, so long as it’s started first.

 • Set event_updates data to initialize the dynamic data for the Live Notification.
 This is the data that can and will change during the lifetime of the Live Notification and informs what to update your Live Notification’s content with.